An appraiser provides an estimation that generates an opinion of value.

-There are many reasons to get an appraisal from Sun Point Appraisals, Inc. with the most common reason being real estate and mortgage transactions.
+There are many reasons to obtain an appraisal from Sun Point Appraisals, Inc. with the usual reason being real estate and mortgage transactions.

 To defend your rights in a condemnation case.